Gardening Shopping Finance Family

 The Worst Staples In Your Fridge/Pantry For Healthy Living!

 The Worst Staples In Your Fridge/Pantry For Healthy Living!
 Hubby and I eat sugar free, grain free, and carb free, pretty much a Ketogenic diet.
 We feel very good with it and we recently put my 89 year old Mother on it and she said her hands have stopped “drawing up”, so she is feeling good, too.
-There are some common food items that we keep in our pantries and refrigerators that may not be all that good for us.
-Let's discuss some of the worst food staples and some of the healthier alternatives that we can replace them with.

 Our Pit-Boxer Molly recently was diagnosed with Bells Palsy, we have just put her on this diet to see if the lack of grains make the swelling go down and relieve the stress on the nerve that is causing it (as we understand it).
 We are very hopeful.